harish124/Sem-5/Comp. Networks Lab/DNS/readme.md

-# This folder contains : Simulation od DNS using UDP
+# This folder contains : Simulation of DNS using UDP